StiltFox/native-server-test/readme.md

     - must be version 3.0.0 or higher
 - A C++ compiler should be installed
     - Clang and G++ are good examples
+- Run sudo ./install_libraries.sh
+    - this will install libraries required for this project
+    - you only need to run this once
+    - this is not a part of the build process

 ## Not Required but Recommended
 - Visual Studio Code